openmas-ai/openmas/examples/README_MCP.md

 SimpleMAS provides adapters to use MCP with SimpleMAS agents:

+- `McpStdioCommunicator`: Communicator for connecting to MCP services over stdin/stdout
-- `McpClientAdapter`: Adapter for SimpleMAS agents to connect to MCP services
+- `McpSseCommunicator`: Communicator for connecting to MCP services over HTTP/SSE
 - `McpServerWrapper`: Wrapper for hosting MCP servers within SimpleMAS agents

 ## Installation